ianallannz/ianallannz.github.io/src/blog/on-supporting-horticulture.md

 It will be technology solutions &mdash; that cleverly and pragmatically address our needs &mdash; that shift us up the value chain.
 An ideal scenario becomes home-grown horticultural technology &mdash; proven on our fields &mdash; that is productised and exported at high margins.

 However, right now **we are short of visible pathways from secondary to vocational education to high-skilled work in our local industries**.
-As a Councillor I will use this background to support a locally-focused, joined-up strategy for STEAM education connected to useful work here.
+I'd like to see a locally-focused joined-up strategy led by the council for STEAM education connected to useful work here.

 ### The most pressing challenges facing horticultural growers now and into the future